diegoperezo97/mapping-earthquakes/README.md

 # MODULE 13: Mapping Earthquakes with JS & APIs

+An essential talent for someone working in the data visualization industry is the ability to design user-friendly interactive maps.
+Maps let us explore, comprehend, and decide about my world, from the New York Times to initiatives for the Center for Strategic International Studies.

+I’ll use the D3 library and my knowledge of JavaScript to construct an interactive globe map in this module.
+I'll employ GeoJSON, a kind of JSON file created expressly to store geographic data.

+Many apps with mapping capabilities, like ride-sharing, navigation, and food and package delivery services, use GeoJSON data.
+You can utilize GeoJSON data and monitor my whereabouts using even the applications on my smartphone.
+The industry standard for encoding basic geographic characteristics and non-spatial information is GeoJSON.

+I'll look at geographic elements like points, which have addresses, and places, which have coordinates like latitude and longitude.
+Tectonic plate borders are marked by line-strings that provide coordinates for their locations. likewise polygons with coordinates for the borders of regions like counties, nations, provinces, and swaths of territory.

+Additionally, I'll discuss non-spatial qualities, which are data that are stored in a GeoJSON file's hierarchical structure and are unrelated to any geometrical concerns.
+Examples include altitude, temperature, amount of rain, size of the hail, tornado or hurricane strength, and earthquake magnitude.

+I will navigate and obtain GeoJSON earthquake data and tectonic plate data to create a geographical map using my expertise with JavaScript and the D3 library.
+I'll also make use of the Mapbox Al and the leaflet library for this.

+Let's begin by populating a map with information from a GeoJSON file using JavaScript, the D3 and leaflet frameworks.

 ## Overview of the Analysis

 * I have just secured a fantastic job opportunity: _"Specialist in Data Visualization for the Disaster Reporting Network"_.
 A non-profit organization that uses statistics to create stories about disasters all across the world.
 If I accept the mission, I will be tasked with creating interesting data visualizations with interactive elements on earthquakes from across the world.